elegant-scipy/elegant-scipy/markdown/ch3.markdown

 ax1.annotate("New, previously unseen!", (160, -35),
              xytext=(10, 25), textcoords="offset points", color='red',
-             arrowprops=dict(width=2, headwidth=6, frac=0.4, shrink=0.1))
+             arrowprops=dict(width=2, headwidth=6, headlength=12, shrink=0.1))

 plt.show()

 ```

-Compare these with the range traces in Figure [fig:Log range
-traces].
-There is a dramatic lowering in side lobe level, but this
+Compare these with the earlier range traces.
+There is a dramatic
-came at a price: the peaks have changed in shape, widening and
+lowering in side lobe level, but at a price: the peaks have changed in
-becoming less peaky, thus lowering the radar resolution, that is, the
+shape, widening and becoming less peaky, thus lowering the radar
-ability of the radar to distinguish between two closely space
+resolution, that is, the ability of the radar to distinguish between
-targets.
-The choice of window is a compromise between side lobe level
+two closely space targets.
+The choice of window is a compromise
-and resolution.
-Even so, referring to the trace for $V_{5}$, windowing
+between side lobe level and resolution.
+Even so, referring to the
-has dramatically increased our ability to distinguish the small target
+trace for $V_\mathrm{sim}$, windowing has dramatically increased our
-from its large neighbor.
+ability to distinguish the small target from its large neighbor.

 In the real radar data range trace windowing has also reduced the side
 lobes.
 This is most visible in the depth of the notch between the two